helto4real/lovelace-custom-cards/src/canvas-gauge-card/readme.md

 Skip `name`property if you dont want the shadow or set height of the shadow with the property `shadow_height`

-Use the javascript names of properties from the examples at https://canvas-gauges.com/.
+Use the javascript names of properties from the examples at https://canvas-gauges.com/documentation/examples/.
+Click on an example that you like, check the JS version and copy the properties to the lovelace yaml file.
 Just remove the ',' after copy from site.
-Here is an Example from one of my config for better clarity.
+Here is an example from one of my config for better clarity.

 ```yaml
 - type: custom:canvas-gauge-card